EU agency starts in-depth review of Ariad leukaemia drug

 The European Medicines Agency (EMA) said on Friday the probe would look particularly at the risk of blood clots or blockages in the arteries or veins associated with the medicine.

-Last month, the EMA reviewed the latest evidence about the drug and recommended continued use of Iclusig, though with a number of restrictions to help minimize risks.
+Last month, the EMA reviewed the latest evidence about the drug and recommended continued use of Iclusig, though with a number of restrictions to help minimise risks.

 That contrasts to the situation in the United States, where the drug has been suspended due to safety concerns.